memowe/bootylite/README.md

 > **No trackbacks, no comments, no admin interface.
 > Just plain file based blogging with a feed and extra pages.**

-After vti's great Bootylicious becoming too big and unmaintained this is the next try to build a simple file system based blog on Mojolicious.
+After vti's great Bootylicious becoming unmaintained this is the next try to build a simple file system based blog on Mojolicious.

 And here's how it works: